 The Company established a COVID-19 response team which continually monitors the impact of COVID-19 on its operations.
 The COVID-19 response team manages workplace protocols that govern employees use of our office.
 To mitigate the impact of COVID-19 on its business, the Company put in place the following safety measures for its employees, patients, healthcare professionals, and suppliers to limit exposure: the Company substantially restricted travel, supplied personal protective equipment to employees, limited access to its headquarters and asked most of its staff to work remotely.
-In addition, the Company will continue to monitor the impact of COVID-19 on its operations, including how it will impact our employees, clinical trials, development programs, supply chain, and other aspects of our operations, and report to the Board regularly on the progress of its response to the COVID-19 outbreak.
+In addition, the Company transitioned most of its employees to working remotely and added bandwidth and VPN capacity to its infrastructure.
+The Company will continue to monitor the impact of COVID-19 on its operations, including how it will impact our employees, clinical trials, development programs, supply chain, and other aspects of our operations, and report to the Board regularly on the progress of its response to the COVID-19 outbreak.